DeepLcom/deepl-mock/README.md

 ### Formality, tag-handling, formatting
 This mock server does not implement these features, however the API input parameters are validated.

+### Model types
+This mock server allows the quality-optimized models for all language pairs, unlike the real DeepL API (which supports a subset of language pairs).
+Note that as this mock server does not implement translation, the model type used has no impact.

 ## Additional checks compared with the DeepL API

 ### User-Agent